danielmkarlsson/SuperClean/README.md

 ~clean.freeSoundFiles([\rnb]); // remove a sample folder called rnb ~clean.postSampleInfo; // now, the rnb samples should be gone.
 ```

+## How does it work?
+I guess you could say it's a hack of the event type.

 ## TODO
 <details>